hexa-ai/muse/README.md

 # Muse
-An A.I. aided music sequencer
+An A.I. aided music composition tool

 -----